rajabishek/swift-essentials/manuscript/04_solid.md

 ```

 We now have two smaller classes that handle the two specific tasks.
 We have `TaxCalculator` class that is responsible for calculating the tax amount for a given food item and the `BillCalculator` is responsible for how the food items are billed.
 Now we will have to change the `TaxCalculator` only if we need to change the way in which tax is calculated for a food item, similarly we will need to change the `BillCalculator` class only if we want to change the way in which food items are billed.

+## Open/Closed Principle
+In object-oriented programming, the open/closed principle states that classes or methods should be open for extension, but closed for modification i.e, such an entity can allow its behavior to be extended without modifying its source code.
+Let’s look at an example of some code that isn’t following the principle: